 Total Credits0-12

 Students may partially satisfy the field study requirement by completing four courses (minimum 12 credits) in any one approved concentration.
+Students have the option of completing two concentrations by taking four courses in one field and four courses in a second field (without overlap).

 Concentration in American Institutions and Processes (AMIP)